zanysoft/laravel-theme/README.md

 ]
 ```

-Publish the package config file and migrations to your application.
+Publish the package config file to your application.
 Run these commands inside your terminal.

 php artisan vendor:publish --provider="ZanySoft\LaravelTheme\ThemeServiceProvider"
 That's it.
 You are now ready to start theming your applications!

 ## 2 Creating a theme